Joanne Cheung practices design at IDEO and teaches at Stanford University and UC Berkeley’s Haas School of Business.

 “Body Politic,” Artforum.

-Trailer and Full List of Collaborators
+Trailer & Full List of Collaborators

-The Icelandic landscape as seen by a human and a computer.
+Landscape as seen by a human and a computer.

 Exhibited at Machine Experiences II: Art Perspectives on Artificial Intelligence, Rainbow Unicorn, Berlin.